draknem/cookie-garden-helper/README.md

   - if the option **Clean garden** is **ON**, the corresponding saved slot is empty and the plant is already unlocked
-  - if the option **Clean garden** is **ON**, the corresponding saved slot is not empty but the young plant don't match
+  - if the option **Clean garden** is **ON**, the corresponding saved slot is not empty but the young plant don't match and is unlocked
 - mature:
   - if it is a new seed, and the option **New seeds** is **ON**
   - if the option **All** is **ON**